-A new Spanish study has found that women are significantly more likely than men to be prescribed pain medication, regardless of age or socioeconomic status.
+A new study found that women are significantly more likely than men to be prescribed pain medication, regardless of age or socioeconomic status.

 You may not be surprised.
 Women worldwide have pain more often than men, “so it’s logical that they are prescribed more analgesics,” said lead researcher Elisa Chilet-Rossell in a press release about the study, which was published in Gaceta Sanitaria.